 Downloading an eBook is an investment in time and focus for the reader, so keep your style consistent and engaging throughout your eBooks.
 Write simply and clearly, and aim to educate and engage.
 It’s helpful to think about your eBook as a conversation between you and users and a way to connect with industry professionals directly.

 What's The Difference: Content Marketing - eBooks vs. Blogs

 Keep in mind that the colors you use in your lead-generating guides should remain consistent with your company's brand colors and guidelines.
 Colors in content marketing can help support and promote brand awareness and it even plays a part in behavioral psychology.
 According to marketing expert, Neil Patel, "more than 90% of purchase decisions are influenced by visual factors" and "color increases brand recognition by 80%."

-The proof is in the pudding with this one!
-The colors you choose for your eBook actually communicate an emotional connection.
-There's no wrong way to choose your color scheme, but consider creating a theme that showcases your brand and fits with your overall company style.
-Here's the emotion that these colors convey:
+So the colors you choose for your eBook can actually communicate an emotional connection.
+There's no wrong way to choose your color scheme, but consider creating a theme that showcases your brand and fits your overall company style.
+Add in pops of color to catch your audience's attention.
+Here's the emotion that these colors generally convey:

 Blue: Represents security and trust.

 Yellow: Represents optimism and is an attention grabber.